enqueuezero/site/concrete-architecture/skipper.md

 ## Conclusions

 Skipper is an HTTP router and reverse proxy for service composition.
 The internal modules are well-decoupled and extendable.
-It makes adding new data sources and new routing strategies without loosing performance.
+It makes adding new data sources and new routing strategies without losing performance.